What does kindness mean to you?

 As we move through our own pandemic journeys, I am now hearing of people starting to hit a bit of a downward slump.
 At times like these it is really important that, as well as being kind to others, we should also be kind to ourselves.
 Whether that's going for a walk, singing loudly to the radio, having a long bath, or just putting on a clean tracksuit: we need to remember to look after our own mental health so we can continue the kindness ripple and the profound impact it can have.

-If you'd like more ideas of how you can support mental wellbeing at this time, head to our new guidance on mental health during coronavirus and our mental health resources page, which includes top tips for employers, line managers and all of us as individuals.
+If you'd like more ideas of how you can support mental wellbeing at this time, head to our guidance on mental health.